 Frank’s on-going search for locally-sourced flour.
 Frank and Amy’s travels to Hungary.
 Rodger’s work with Michigan-grown chestnuts.
 The inspiration to incorporate chestnuts into some Bakehouse recipes emerged.

 We began working with CGI in Fall of 2014, purchasing chestnut flour.
-They both grow and mill the chestnuts for us, resulting in this unique (and flavorful) chestnut flour.
+They grow the chestnuts for us, and then their sister company Treeborn mills them in this unique (and flavorful) chestnut flour.
 Not only is CGI a local company, they do not genetically modify their chestnut trees.
 Everything they grow and sell is always all-natural.
 Not to mention, Michigan-grown chestnuts are among the sweetest in flavor.
 Whether roasted, used in a recipe or milled into flour, they pack a flavor-filled punch.

 The Chestnut Baguette is born